|A man receives a health check at Ninh Quang Commune’s Health Station in Ninh Hòa Town in central Khánh Hòa Province. — VNA/VNS Photo Phan Sáu|

 Momoe Takeuchi, team leader of WHO’s Health System Development group, said that the health insurance allocation to primary health care providers should be increased to 30 per cent of total health insurance funds over the current 4 per cent.

-“This level of funding is a crucial step in obtaining universal health coverage in other countries like Japan, Korea and other OECD countries,” she said, recommending a shift in cost-inefficient outpatient expenses from hospitals to primary healthcare providers.
+“This level of funding is a crucial step in obtaining universal health coverage in other countries like

 She called for revision of the current list of services and medicines to better reflect the activities and roles of primary healthcare providers.
 The payment rate to providers should be based on their activities and performance.